jdmedlock/memorygame/README.md

 purpose of this assignment is to demonstrate mastery of the core web development skills - HTML, CSS, and JavaScript.

+You can play the game here --> [Memory Game](https://jdmedlock.github.io/memorygame/)

 ## How to Play

 This game is a browser-based card matching game that presents the player with